Jan/Feb 2022

 Related Articles

-• CPE Article: Accounting for de-SPAC Transactions
+• Accounting for de-SPAC Transactions

 This article explicates some of the accounting issues related to SPAC transaction, and its goal is to elucidate the fundamental concepts of de-SPAC mergers within the framework of Financial Accounting Standards Board (FASB) and SEC guidance.